 In 2018, Agnes won a grant for (x)trees to be part of an Arts Envoy project in Guadalajara, Mexico.
-This experience equipped her with the skills and network she needed to jump into education.
+This equipped her to take her art and education work internationally.
 When the pandemic hit in 2020, Agnes turned to the genre of immersive and interactive art as a way to help develop scientific literacy among young people.

 This led to the CDAF-funded project called Space Messengers, which is a traveling international virtual exchange workshop culminating with an immersive and educational sci-art projection installation.
 The project shows student's 'space messages' and silhouettes communicating the science they learned, and it aims to show work toward a sustainable interplanetary future.